 There seems to be a certain joy in freezing a moment in time and turning it into art.
 For many artists, photography is not something you prepare yourself for — it's being at the right place at the right time.
 Some photographers, like ostomate Ted Vosk, say the connection to people and nature is what brings the most happiness.

-Ted was diagnosed with Crohn’s disease in his late teens and made the decision to have ileostomy surgery in January, 2012.
+Ted was diagnosed with Crohn’s disease in his late teens and made the decision to have ileostomy surgery in January of 2012.
 He graduated from Harvard Law school in 1999 and lives in Seattle, Washington with his wife Kris.
 As a prominent defense attorney, Ted has spent the past two years working on domestic violence cases in Juneau, Alaska.
 If there's one main reason why his side study is photography, it would be to inspire others to visit "The Last Frontier."

 With an office view that looks like a postcard, I can certainly see why Ted spends most of his spare time shooting beautiful scenery.
 Nature photography is one of his passions in life, saying, "I go out and take photos, and become totally immersed in the experience.
 I can be out shooting for hours and don’t even realize that time is passing by."